jsare527/Dragon-Slayer/README.md

 **mainV2 branch:**
 - This is the branch which holds the DragonSlayerV2 code.

-# Release Notes
+# Release Notes - Dragon Slayer V3

 **RELEASE NOTES 2.01**

+*Code Milestone 1 (9.28.2023)*
+  - Search: Fix inconsistent customer lists
+  - Added Cucumber testing framework

+*Code Milestone 2 (10.19.23)*
   - Performance: Improve time it takes to save flags or perform updates

-- Save Flags: Flags automatically save and remain saved
-- Search: Fix inconsistent customer lists
+*Code Milestone 3 (11.2.2023)*
   - Search: Remove case sensitive issues when searching or sorting by title
   - Details: Formatting problem with title overlapping with last flagged date with long titles
   - Search: Be able to search by product id within titles field
+  - Save Flags: Flags automatically save and remain saved

+*Code Milestone 4 (11.15.2023)*
   - Search: Highlight titles which have 0 associated customers
   - Search: New search with each input

+*Code Milestone 5 (12.8.2023)*
   - Reports: Update report for items which have not been flagged in 6 months but were created in those 6 months
   - Search: Be able to scroll down to an item by highlighting a title and starting to type
   - Reports: Remember last saved location for reports
   - Backup: Create a backup option

+# Release Notes - Dragon Slayer V2

 **RELEASE NOTES 1.01d (12.10.2022)**